-The Department’s Fire Prevention Bureau routinely performs fire and safety inspections of all businesses in the City.
-Upon request, the Department can inspect private homes for fire and safety hazards.
+Upon request, the fire department can inspect private homes for fire and life safety hazards.
 The homeowner then voluntarily handles safety recommendations.

 Loan of Equipment

-The Fire Department has wheelchairs, crutches, sump pumps, and two portable generators for loan to residents free of charge when needed.
+The Fire Department has a limited amount of wheelchairs, crutches, and walkers for loan to residents free of charge when needed.

 We aggressively promote child safety in all forms.
 Safety helmets for use while riding bicycles, skate boards, scooters, etc. are a MUST for children.
 One single accident can be tragic.
 We offer safety helmets for a fee of only $8 to residents of our community.
 This price covers nothing more than our cost and is a small price to pay for the safety it offers.
 We will also assist in making sure the helmet has the proper fit for your child.